Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

 This allows finance teams to manage complexity without fragmentation.

-Keeps Billing Models Aligned With Accounting Outcomes
+Aligning Billing Models With Accounting Outcomes

 Billing model handling in Premium Accounting flows into: